codyjohnson2836/java-blackjack-assignment/README.md

 # java-blackjack-assignment
-A blackjack program, written in java, to be played through command line.
+A blackjack program, written in Java, to be played through command line.